Accessing Amazon RDS From AWS EKS

 5.7.26-logR&=lk`xTH???mj _5#K)>mysql_native_password

-can now successfully talk to the RDS instance using the service mysql-service
+We can see that busybox can now successfully talk to the RDS instance using the service mysql-service.

 That said, this is what our final setup looks like:

-This setup allows all pods in the EKS cluster to access the RDS instance.
+Note: This setup allows all pods in the EKS cluster to access the RDS instance.
 Depending on your use case, this may or may not be ideal to your architecture.
-To implement more fine-grained access control, considering setting up a NetworkPolicy
+To implement more fine-grained access control, considering setting up a NetworkPolicy resource.

 Useful resources: